How to Corner Weight Guide

 There are only so many things that can be adjusted.

 The balance of weight front to rear cannot be altered without physically moving weight.

 The balance of weight left to right cannot be adjusted without physically moving weight.

 One would think that the ideal would be to have a perfect left to right 50%-50% balance.
 This isn’t always possible, and we wish it were that easy.
 Single seaters are much better balanced than your usual race car, but the most common clubman cars are converted road cars, where the driver being at one side plays a huge effect to the weight distribution.
 Regulations usually specify the minimum weights and location of any ballast too, but aim to get the static left/right balance as equal as possible before moving on.

 Cross Corner Weight

 Cross corners or Cross weight is the most important setting.
 This is the total of the front left plus the rear right, in comparison to that of the front right plus the rear left.
 Getting these equal will give a well balanced car with reasonably equal handling characteristics on both left and right hand corners.
 Decent Corner weighting scales will usually display a pre calculated percentage for these rather than you having to work it out yourself from the individual weights.
-The STR equipment in the Amazon link to the right have these features and are much cheaper than many other options.
-We highly recommend them.

 Having equal cross corners isn’t always ideal.
 If the vehicle is a circuit racer, then the track, be it a left or right hander circuit will have more corners in one direction.
 A converted road based car will benefit here, as this can help to keep weight on driven wheels, or the wheels that make the most cornering grip.